KuffiCZ/KuffiCZ/README.md

 - 👋 Hi, I’m @KuffiCZ
 - 👀 I’m interested in Advanced web development
-- 🌱 I’m currently learning The našich ( HTML,CSS,JS)
+- 🌱 I’m currently learning The basics ( HTML,CSS,JS)
 - 💞️ I’m looking to collaborate on ..
-Not yet tho im měření a beginner
+Not yet, im a beginner
 - 📫 How to reach me ...

 <!---